tsgates/arch-wiki-markdown/wiki/Fstab.md

 > atime options

-The use of noatime, nodiratime or relatime can improve drive performance.
-Linux by default uses atime, which keeps a record (writes to the drive) every time it reads anything.
-This is more purposeful when Linux is used for servers; it doesn't have much value for desktop use.
+The use of noatime, nodiratime or relatime can impact drive performance.

-The worst thing about the default atime option is that even reading a file from the page cache (reading from memory instead of the drive) will still result in a write!
+-   The atime option updates the atime of the files every time they are accessed.
+This is more purposeful when Linux is used for servers; it does not have much value for desktop use.
+The drawback about the atime option is that even reading a file from the page cache (reading from memory instead of the drive) will still result in a write!

 Using the noatime option fully disables writing file access times to the drive every time you read a file.
-This works well for almost all applications, except for a rare few like Mutt that need the such information.
+This works well for almost all applications, except for a rare few like Mutt that needs such information.
 For mutt, you should only use the relatime option.
-Using the relatime option enables the writing of file access times only when the file is being modified (unlike noatime where the file access time will never be changed and will be older than the modification time).

 The nodiratime option disables the writing of file access times only for directories while other files still get access times written.
-The best compromise might be the use of relatime in which case programs like Mutt will continue to work, but you'll still have a performance boost because files will not get access times updated unless they are modified.

 Note:noatime already includes nodiratime.
-You do not need to specify both.[1]
+You do not need to specify both.

+-   relatime enables the writing of file access times only when the file is being modified (unlike noatime where the file access time will never be changed and will be older than the modification time).
+The best compromise might be the use this option since programs like Mutt will continue to work, but you will still have a performance boost as the files will not get access times updated unless they are modified.
+This option is used when the defaults keyword option or no options at all are specified in fstab for a given mount point.

 > tmpfs